 Sivanander Yoga is a classic and holistic approach, the teaching have survived intact and are practised as originally presented in India by Swami Sivananda in 1936.
 Sivananda yoga is an international practise which follows the same format worldwide.
 This holistic approach focuses on the importance of preparing and cleansing the body with pranayama to start.
 The asana will vary other than the usual basic postures to warm up the body, depending on the students, but always giving options and balancing the body with counter postures.

 In Sivananda Yoga at Yoga 7, an asana sequence is usually followed, enabling the body to warm up before more strenuous postures are practised which is assimilated with the ashtanga approach.
 Postures like the seated forward bend and advanced postures like the scorpion, side crow and headstands are incorporated in some classes also similar to an ashtanga approach.
-The pranayama and asana is a way of assisting the awakening and rising of the kundalini energy.
 We work on body alignment, use blocks and straps to assist with postures as you would find in an Iyengar class, and vinyasa flow is experienced during Sun Salutations.

 With regular yoga classes you will sleep better, build strength, reduce stress, boost your energy and your immune system, improve muscle tone and definition, flexibility, circulation, weight loss, relaxation, happiness, prevent and help with osteoporosis, treat back pain and stiffness, help stomach troubles and keep yourself fit.